The X-Files: Original Motion Picture Score: 2014 limited edition re-release

 A revised, limited-edition score was released by La-La Land Records on July 29, 2014.
-This special release featured improved sound and contained some previously unreleased pieces.
+This release featured improved sound and contained some previously unreleased pieces.
 Also, the incorrectly reversed stereo channels on the original soundtrack release were corrected.
 It was produced by Mark Snow and Nick Redman, and mastered by Mike Matessino.
 A total of 3000 units of this release were produced.

-The tracks on the release appear in the order they were heard in the film, excepting the last two, which are alternate version tracks.
-The tracks are as follows:
+The tracks on the release appear in the order they were heard in the film, excepting the last two, which are alternate versions.
+The tracks are: